 The Australian feedlot industry is dedicated to preserving the effectiveness of antimicrobials and protecting human and animal health by promoting responsible antimicrobial use.

-The Australian Lot Feeders’ Association (ALFA), through MLA, has invested grainfed levies to develop the Antimicrobial Stewardship Guidelines for the Australian cattle feedlot industry.
-These guidelines will assist in arming feedlot managers with practical information on antimicrobial resistance and provide a framework to ensure appropriate use of antimicrobials, thereby reducing the risk of antimicrobial resistance and safeguarding the use of these important animal health tools well into the future.
+To do this, the Australian Lot Feeders’ Association (ALFA), through Meat & Livestock Australia (MLA), has invested grainfed levies to develop the Antimicrobial stewardship guidelines for the Australian cattle feedlot industry.
+The guidelines arm feedlot managers with practical information on antimicrobial resistance and provide a framework to ensure the appropriate use of antimicrobials.
+This reduces the risk of antimicrobial resistance and safeguards the use of these important animal health tools well into the future.

-These practical guidelines have been developed by independent, internationally recognised antimicrobial stewardship experts, Australian industry practitioners and industry representatives who operate feedlots.
+These practical guidelines have been developed by independent and internationally recognised antimicrobial stewardship experts, Australian industry practitioners and feedlot industry representatives.

-The guidelines align the feedlot industry with national and international initiatives to preserve the effectiveness of antimicrobials for people and animals, and specifically the Federal Government’s First National Antimicrobial Resistance Strategy (2015–2019) objective that encourages animal industries to develop stewardship programs.
+The guidelines align the feedlot industry with national and international initiatives to preserve the effectiveness of antimicrobials for people and animals.
+Specifically, it aligns with the Federal Government’s First National Antimicrobial Resistance Strategy (2015–2019) objective that encourages animal industries to develop stewardship programs.